Democratie-Libre/democratie-libre/doc/documentation.md

 *$members* is an array of Users entities.
 Only them can read and post in the discussion.
 The admin is always among the members.

 ### Create a private discussion
-Any logged user can create a private discussion through its profile.
+Any logged user can create a private discussion from a post of an other user in a public discussion.
+He cannot open a private discussion from his own posts.
+This will open a private discussion between the user and the author of the post.

+The title of the private discussion is the title of the proposal it originates from.

 He can choose the members he likes.